gonuit/dart_http_api/README.md

   }
 }
 ```
 If your link operates on data that should be disposed of together with api instance.
-You can override the ApiLink dispose method.
+You can override its dispose method.

 ## Cache
 With http_api you can cache your responses to avoid uneccesary fetches or/and improve user experience.